 After a rule violation is issued to the athlete, it is the athlete's responsibility to report to the next penalty tent on the course.
 Failure to stop at the next penalty tent on the bike course will result in disqualification.
-The location of the penalty tent will be stated in the event-specific athlete guide.
+The location of the penalty tent will be stated in the event-specific athlete guide and the race briefing.